Skip to main content

 Concrete Leveling + Tree Roots

-The goal of concrete leveling with tree roots is to get the slope around the lifted slab as even as possible while keeping in mind there will likely be a hump where the slab is raised by the tree roots.
+The goal of concrete leveling with tree roots is to get the slope around the lifted slab as even as possible while keeping in mind that there will likely be a hump where the slab is raised by the tree roots.

 Sidewalk Lifted by Tree Roots vs. Other Concrete Areas